Of wet and of wildness?

 It was busy month as I floated Green River twice; first paddled Jetty Island off Everett harbor; for the third time each visited both Deception Pass from Bowman Bay and Big Eddy on the Skykomish; for the sixth time put in at Shilshole Marina; made visits to Possession Point on Whidbey Island, Camano Island State Park, and Ebey Slough in the Snohomish delta; and revisited both Sammamish River and Issaquah Creek.

 I again paddled Jetty Island, Green River, and north from Shilshole Marina; in the Skagit River delta hiked down Freshwater Slough and a week later kayaked it; and in a Diesel 60, played in Lake Union, the Shoreline pool twice, Green River again, and finally the Powerhouse run on Snoqualmie River.

-In May I visited Sammamish River for the third time, tried out three different crossover boats at Lake Sammamish State Park, first visited Deception Island from Bowman Bay, explored Ebey Slough and Quilceda Creek for a second time, and a took a great marsh walk out to Craft Island.
+In May I visited Sammamish River for the third time, tried out three different crossover boats at Lake Sammamish State Park, first visited Deception Island, explored Ebey Slough and Quilceda Creek for a second time, and a took a great marsh walk out to Craft Island.

 June busted out with a second adventure to Deception Island, followed by more play in the rapid at Big Eddy before a walk to Barcley Lake, dealing with a bit of breeze on Little Kachess Lake, a paddle to Craft Island on North Fork Skagit River, a lovely hike up Tonga Ridge to Mount Sawyer, a pretty paddle up Tucquala Lake and upper Cle Elum River, a walk to Evans Lake, and another paddle to Jetty Island, for good measure.